makers-for-life/makair-firmware/README.md

 ## Configuration

+The configuration options can be found in the following files:

-High-level configuration options are available and documented in [includes/config.h](includes/config.h).
+* High-level configuration options are available and documented in [includes/config.h](includes/config.h);

-Low-level configuration options can be found in [includes/parameters.h](includes/parameters.h).
+* Low-level configuration options can be found in [includes/parameters.h](includes/parameters.h);